Pebkac03/espanso_gui/README.md

 It currently only works on Windows and it needs Espanso to be installed since it as of now only displays your current configuration.
 It does not display packages, only base.yml and any other yml files in the same directory.

+Espanso GUI is a graphical user interface for the text expander Espanso.
+It works by reading files in Espanso's matches directory and rendering them as tables where you can edit and save the file it was loaded from.
+It currently only has limited functionality meaning it WILL mess up your files so do not run it unless you have a backup of your matches directory.

 Installation
 ---